jchiquet/CourseStatNetwork/README.md

 # Course for Network and Graph Analysis

-Some material for course about statistical analysis of network and random graph models.
+Some material for a course about statistical analysis of networks and inference of some random graph models.

-More details some day.
+For now, there are two chapters

+- Descriptive Analysis of Network and Igraph Basics
+- Inference in the Stochastic Bloc Model